-The TCP RTT check reports on roundtrip times between the host the agent is running on and any host it is communicating with.
-This check is passive and will only report RTT times for packets being sent and received from outside the check.
-The check itself will not send any packets.
+The TCP RTT check reports on roundtrip times between the host the Agent is running on and any host it is communicating with.
+This check is passive and only reports RTT times for packets being sent and received from outside the check.
+The check itself does not send any packets.

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the Autodiscovery Integration Templates for guidance on applying these instructions.

 The TCP RTT check-also known as go-metro-is packaged with the Agent, but requires additional system libraries.
 The check uses timestamps provided by the PCAP library to compute the time between any outgoing packet and the corresponding TCP acknowledgment.
 As such, PCAP must be installed and configured.